How to Get Involved?

 Nearly all of the shelter and rescue organizations listed on our Adoption/Rescue link welcome volunteer assistance.
 Check their sites for details.
 Ways that you can contribute may include:

 Dog Park Organizations

 These groups could use your support to promote awareness and acceptance and to increase the availability of safe off-leash areas for dogs in our community.

 - DOGPAW (Dog Owners Group for Park Access in Washington)

-DOGPAW is a non-profit organization that works with dog owners and the community at large to promote awareness and acceptance and to increase the availability for safe off leash areas for dogs in Clark County, WA.
+DOGPAW is a non-profit organization that works with dog owners and the community at large to promote awareness and acceptance and to increase the availability for safe off-leash areas for dogs in Clark County, WA.

 - Hillsboro Dog Association

-Whose mission is to enhance the quality of life of dogs and their owners through support of dog parks in the Hillsboro community.
+Whose mission is to enhance the quality of life of dogs and their owners through the support of dog parks in the Hillsboro community.

 - Portland Parks and Recreation – Off Leash Advisory Group